 The Time Perspective feature is accessed from within SlopeCharts and is available to all premium members (Bronze, Silver, Gold, and Diamond).
 You can watch a video about this feature here.
 To get to this feature, click the Mode menu and choose Time Perspective.

 When you change to this mode, your chart will immediately change.
 Instead of seeing a single chart going from farthest back in time (left side) to most recent (right side), the historical data is chopped up into individual years.

-The quantity of years displayed depends on two things: (1) how far back the security goes in time (2) how much data you were looking at in the first place.
-To get the most thorough analysis, be in “All Data” mode (keeping in mind the amount of data you can retrieve is based on your membership level).
+The quantity of years displayed depends on two things: (1) how far back the security goes in time; and (2) how much data you were looking at in the first place.
+To get the most thorough analysis, stay in “All” data mode (keeping in mind the amount of data you can retrieve is based on your membership level).

 As illustrated here, the Time Perspective chart looks completely different than a normal price chart.
 Besides the fact that all the years are represented individually, from January through December, they are also shown in terms of percentage change instead of price.

 On the left side of the screen is a legend showing the years displayed and the colors used for each year.
-Importantly, as you move your cursor around the chart, the date you are pointing at is displayed in the legend (for example, in the legend below, the cursor is pointed at April 4 for every year).
+Importantly, as you move your cursor around the chart, the date you are pointing at is displayed in the legend.
+In the legend below, the cursor is pointed at April 4 for every year.
 On top of that, you are provided the percentage change at that point in time for each given year.